rajika97/promptium-ai-prompt-sharing-app/README.md

 ## Introduction

-Promptopia is an open-source AI prompting tool designed for the modern world.
-It allows users to discover, create, and share creative prompts powered by artificial intelligence.
-Whether you are a writer, developer, or anyone seeking creative inspiration, Promptopia is here to inspire your imagination.
+Promptium is an open-source AI prompting tool designed for the modern world.
+It allows users to discover, create, and share creative prompts.
+Whether you are a writer, developer, or anyone seeking creative inspiration, Promptium is here to inspire your imagination.

 ## Features